 If you check out their labs page it includes some fantastic links about what the team is building.
 The ideal goal is to offer an interface for creating dynamic infographics directly within your browser.
 The tool isn’t currently live, although I have heard of some private beta testers.
 You can sign up with your email address to receive updates and possibly an invite for testing.

-To add onto their networking features Visual.ly has provided a handful of partner pages.
+To add to their networking features Visual.ly has provided a handful of partner pages.
 These are similar to a profile page where you can view comments, likes, views, and infographic submissions, but these are targeted towards big-name brands – think National Geographic, eBay, Skype, CNN, etc.

 As advertised We Feel Fine is an exploration of human emotion.
 This is one of the most unique visualization engines I’ve ever seen built into a web page.
 To get started click the large button on their home page.
 The app will load according to which Operating System you’re running, but thankfully everything appears the same in your browser.

 Along the top row you’ll find fly-out options to sort the data.
-Their criteria include age, gender, weather location, and even date.
+Their criteria include age, gender, weather location, and event date.
 The project offers an extremely detailed analysis of the entire world’s emotions at any given point!
 It’s truly an astounding experiment for humankind.

 As you click anywhere in the canvas the flying balls will scatter about.
 If you mouse over one of them it’ll provide a bit more detail, and clicking will open a whole new bar at the top.
 Many of the results are pulled from Twitter and actually include photo/video media as well.
-The number of emotions and feelings are beyond belief.
+The number of emotions and feelings is beyond belief.
 You could easily blow away a few hours playing around in this app.

 Another personal favorite of mine which really helps to visualize data around the web.
 If you log into RSS Voyage you are able to import custom RSS feeds into your account for one whole data graph.
-Alternatively on their homepage you can hit “Start” to go right into the app with default feeds.
-In this scenario RSS Voyage will pull from a few popular blogs such as The New York Times, Engadget, The Guardian, and others.
+Alternatively, on their homepage, you can hit “Start” to go right into the app with default feeds.
+In this scenario, RSS Voyage will pull from a few popular blogs such as The New York Times, Engadget, The Guardian, and others.

 Signup is totally free and you can create your account through the registration form at the bottom of the page.
-As another bonus feature RSS Voyage allows you to easily set fullscreen mode to browse your RSS feeds in style.
+As another bonus feature RSS Voyage allows you to easily set the fullscreen mode to browse your RSS feeds in style.

 The official Revisit project is a way to redefine how we look at Twitter.
-With this tool you are able to create custom line maps of data connecting tweets related to one or many keywords.
+With this tool, you are able to create custom line maps of data connecting tweets related to one or many keywords.
 You can additionally add a title to your graph and share the link online (even onto Twitter).

 Clicking on an individual breakaway line off the graphic will display further details.
 Tweets will often include metadata such as the time posted and important/related keywords.
-The search criteria are limited to standard Twitter notation which uses a comma separated list of keywords.
+The search criteria are limited to standard Twitter notation which uses a comma-separated list of keywords.

 For the best results keep your queries below 4-5 words since Twitter often has a difficult time matching overly-complicated content.
 If interested I recommend viewing other projects located on the same website for creative data visualization.

 With a fun play on words Tag Galaxy is a really unique visualization tool.
 Their home page is clean and easy to understand with a single search form for tags on Flickr.
-In addition the bottom left corner houses some popular suggestions for new users.
+In addition, the bottom left corner houses some popular suggestions for new users.
 Simply enter a term and hit Enter as Tag Galaxy queries through Flickr photos.

 Their rendering engine duplicates the look of our solar system with the central Sun representing the main search term.
 The orbit of external planets represents similar tags you can look through.
 This is one of the coolest visualization demos I’ve ever seen rendered with Flash.

 Notice that as you hover over each planet it’ll provide you with a small preview number.
 This is the total number of queried photos found for that tag in Flickr.
-Clicking on the sun will open a sphere of related photo thumbnails, while rotating planets will add their search terms into the query.
-Naturally you can find out more about a photo by clicking to bring up full-view.
+Clicking on the sun will open a sphere of related photo thumbnails while rotating planets will add their search terms into the query.
+Naturally, you can find out more about a photo by clicking to bring up full-view.